Alix955/Lab-work/Roco/Roco222/Journal.md

 The setup portion of the code is just initilising the nodes and subscriber functions, as well as attaching the two servo motors to their respective pins.

 Once this code was programmed onto the arm, we were able to move the servos using the joint_states gui sliders.
-The movement of the servos wasnt as smooth as we were expecting, but the arms had plenty of torue to be able to lift and move themselves easily.
+The movement of the servos wasnt as smooth as we were expecting, but the servos in the arms had plenty of torque to be able to lift and move the arms easily.

 ![Arm Moving](https://github.com/Alix955/Lab-work/blob/master/Roco/Roco222/Videos/Arm_Moving.gif)